quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```
 - **Note:** Alternatively, you can generate a key info using another library and pass the path of key info to the `setHlsKeyInfoFile` method.
 - **NOTE:** It is very important to protect your key on your website using a token or a session/cookie(****It is highly recommended****).
-- **NOTE:** For getting the benefit of the OpenSSL binary detection in windows, you need to add it to your system path otherwise, you have to pass the path to OpenSSL binary to the `generateRandomKeyInfo` method explicitly.
+- **NOTE:** For getting the benefit of the OpenSSL binary auto detection in the Windows, you need to add it to your system path otherwise, you have to pass the path to OpenSSL binary to the `generateRandomKeyInfo` method explicitly.

 ### Transcoding